Death, Tragedy, and the great Texan Beyond

 All the locations we visit, on the standard tour, and the extended tour, offer an insight into the history and character of River City, from the earliest days as a Spanish mission, through the upheaval of the Spanish Independence War, to the Civil War and today’s modern growth every period has its ghosts and they are a wonderful way to bring the past alive, and much more memorable than a bus tour or a museum.

-Let our fascinating guides bring the personality of San Antonio to life for you tonight.
+Let the fascinating local guides bring the personality of San Antonio to life for you tonight.

 You want an activity the whole family can enjoy

 Ghost tours can be overwhelmingly scary.
-We try to strike a balance between the grim truth and educational insight into how things were at various stages of San Antonio’s Development.
-For example, the extended tour visits the charming and atmospheric stop at La Villita, Spanish for Little Village, our ghost tour will pass by the front yard where a Doctor boiled the heads of dead Comanche warriors, to study their skulls he claimed, but will you believe his reason after hearing the whole story?
+We try to balance the grim truth and educational insight into how things were at various stages of San Antonio’s Development.
+For example, the extended tour visits the charming and atmospheric stop at La Villita, Spanish for Little Village, your ghost tour will pass by the front yard where a Doctor boiled the heads of dead Comanche warriors, to study their skulls, he claimed, but will you believe his reason after hearing the whole story?

-Even though the story is quite ghastly we deliver tours that are for the whole family, are completely accessible and our guides are consummate professionals who will entertain with true stories from the past.
+Even though the story is quite ghastly, we deliver tours that are for the whole family, are completely accessible, the guides of River City Ghosts are all consummate professionals who will entertain with true stories from the past.

-You are a Non-Believer, testing the water of the supernatural
+You are a Non-Believer, testing the waters of the supernatural

-Some of the ghost stories require a big leap, others are just obviously true.
-We never try and change your mind, but our stories are well researched, and the settings are straight out of the history books.
+Some of the ghost stories require a big leap; others are just obviously true.
+We never try and change your mind, but all the stories are well researched, and the settings are straight out of the history books.

-He seemed to have started something, there have been several confirmed attempts since then, the most recent one in 2016.
+He seemed to have started something; there have been several confirmed attempts since then, the most recent one in 2016.
 It’s for you to decide if it’s just a copycat way to take your own life, or if the building is cursed and feeds on negative thoughts.
-Our full story has several more facts that might provide overwhelming evidence of supernatural activity.
+Join the tour to hear the full story, it has several more facts that might provide overwhelming evidence of supernatural activity.

 In San Antonio and Don't Know What to Do.

-There’s lots to do in San Antonio, you could walk around in the hot midday sun, or visit one of the many museums and deep dive into the fascinating history of the Alamo.
+There is lots to do in San Antonio; you could walk around in the hot midday sun or visit one of the many museums and deep dive into the Alamo’s fascinating history.
 If you want to get a broad insight into the city, you could take a bus tour and see everything from behind glass.
-They all have their advantages, but only Ricer City Ghosts gets you up close and personal to the sites, in the cool evening light, and brings history to life with the memorable tales of real people who lived and died in San Antonio.
+They all have their advantages, but only River City Ghosts gets you up close and personal to the sites, in the cool evening light, and brings history to life with the memorable tales of real people who lived and died in San Antonio.

-River City Ghosts provider a different perspective on the vibrant and beautiful city of San Antonio, we take you to the safe and tranquil setting of the River Walk but we tell you of it’s less than respectable past.
-As late as the 1050s the San Antionio Old City River Walk was a seedy area with high crime and a large homeless population.
-The scene of many murders, the River Walk was only recently cleaned up into the charming attraction it is today.
+River City Ghosts provider a different perspective on the vibrant and beautiful city of San Antonio; we take you to the safe and tranquil setting of the River Walk.
+Still, we tell you all about its less than respectable past.
+As late as the 1950s, the San Antonio Old City River Walk was a seedy area with high crime and a large homeless population.
+The scene of many murders, the River Walk, was only recently cleaned up into today’s charming attraction.

 You’re on a tight schedule

 Visiting San Antonio for just the weekend?
 Only one or two days to see everything?
 Are your mornings and afternoons filled with other things?
 Then an evening tour with River City Ghosts might be just the thing to help you cross off a wide variety of downtown locations and get an entertaining tour of the city.
-As well as the entertaining and downright spooky ghosts’ stories we also weave in a lot of local history and bring the history of San Antonio to life with our animated and knowledgeable local guides.
+As well as the entertaining and downright spooky ghosts’ stories, we also weave in a lot of local history and bring the dramatic story of San Antonio to life with animated and knowledgeable local guides.